 - A complete application package (see “Application Materials” below)

-Students enrolled in EDUC 310 Educational Psychology that do not meet the above requirements are still encouraged to apply but to familiarize themselves with the Appeal Process in advance.
+Students enrolled in EDUC 379A Educational Psychology that do not meet the above requirements are still encouraged to apply but to familiarize themselves with the Appeal Process in advance.

-The deadline is mid-B Mod each semester.
-Specific dates are announced each semester to students enrolled in EDUC 310.
+The deadline each semester will be during B Mod.
+Specific dates are announced each semester to students enrolled in EDUC 379A.